-Following any social exchange where both the focal individual and target are involved, the focal individual engages in an evaluation of both the outcome and context of the exchange and the target that is believed to have caused the outcome (Blau, 1964).
-In this process, the individual is first concerned with the evaluation of "value" in the exchange, defined by Homans (1961) as a maximization of "total profit" in the exchange.
-This profit is measured in terms of the individual's rules for the relationship at the time the exchange occurs (Meeker, 1971).
+Following any social exchange where both the focal individual and the target are involved, the focal individual engages in an evaluation of the outcome and context of the exchange and an evaluation of the target believed to have caused the outcome (Blau, 1964).
+In this process the individual is first concerned with the evaluation of "value" in the exchange, which Homans (1961) defined as a maximization of "total profit" in the exchange.
+This profit is measured in terms of the individual's rules for the relationship at the time the exchange occurred (Meeker, 1971).
 We believe there are three possible judgments of the content of the exchange.
 The balance of expectations and returns may be neutral, in which case the exchange is viewed as "fair" (Lind, 2001).
-But it is possible that the outcome may either produce an excess profit for the focal individual, where the target overwhelmingly exceeds the individual's expectations, or a dramatic loss for the focal individual, where the target delivers either the wrong goods or services or fails to deliver goods or services of any value.
-The direction of judgment of the outcome (profit or loss) produces a primary appraisal that results in an affective reaction with a positive or negative valence (Weiner, 1985), while the magnitude of the discrepancy determines the intensity of this reaction (Carver & Scheier, 1998; 1999; Ortony, Clore, & Collins, 1988).
+But it is possible that the outcome may produce either an excess profit for the focal individual, where the target overwhelmingly exceeds the individual's expectations, or a dramatic loss for the focal individual, where the target delivers either the wrong goods or services or fails to deliver goods or services of any value.
+The direction of judgment of the outcome (profit or loss) produces a primary appraisal that results in an affective reaction with a positive or negative valence (Weiner, 1985), while the magnitude of the discrepancy determines the intensity of this reaction (Carver & Scheier, 1998, 1999; Ortony, Clore, & Collins, 1988).

 The second input is the degree to which the exchange is associated with a central goal of the focal individual.
-A central goal is one related to "developmental demands" (Conway et al., 2004: 508) and could be related to such personal factors as growth, autonomy, achievement, intimacy, aging, and loss (Erikson, 1959).
-The centrality of the goal at stake in the exchange matters because this means that the event has the potential to create an affective response sufficiently extreme in arousal to bring up an image of the self in memory and thus create a self-defining memory (Conway et al., 2004; LeDoux, 1996).
-This image of the self is then subject to updating when the central goal is seen as being achieved, blocked, or in conflict with another central goal.
+A central goal is one related to "developmental demands" (Conway et al., 2004: 508) and could concern such personal factors as growth, autonomy, achievement, intimacy, aging, and loss (Erikson, 1959).
+The centrality of the goal at stake in the exchange matters, because this means that the event has the potential to create an affective response sufficiently extreme in arousal to bring up an image of the self in memory and, thus, to create a self-defining memory (Conway et al., 2004; LeDoux, 1996).
+This image of the self is then subject to updating when the individual sees the central goal as being achieved, blocked, or in conflict with another central goal.

-To be an anchoring event, it is not enough that the event create a self-defining memory, the exchange must also lead to an individual updating the scripts of the self in relation to the target in autobiographical memory.
+To be an anchoring event, it is not enough that the event create a self-defining memory; the exchange must also lead an individual to update the scripts of the self in relation to the target in autobiographical memory.
 At this stage, as shown in Figure 1, the affective reaction to the exchange is determined, but there is a subsequent judgment made regarding whether to focus this reaction on the target of the exchange.
-This focus results from the attribution of the target's level of intentionality in their behaviors in the exchange and the perception that the target controlled the outcome of the exchange (Ortony et al., 1988; Weiner, 1985).
-Models of the relationship between attributions and trustworthiness have proposed that these are the standards by which we update our perceptions of the other party as a result of their behaviors in specific exchanges (Lewicki & Bunker, 1986; Tomlinson & Mayer, 2009).
+This focus results from the attribution of the target's level of intentionality in his or her behaviors in the exchange and the perception that the target controlled the outcome of the exchange (Ortony et al., 1988; Weiner, 1985).
+Models of the relationship between attributions and trustworthiness have proposed that these are the standards by which individuals update their perceptions of the other party as a result of that party's behaviors in specific exchanges (Lewicki & Bunker, 1986; Tomlinson & Mayer, 2009).